NORTHWEST TERRITORIES

 Fort Castor

-A trade post on the Mackenzie River, near the mouth of the Redstone River.
+A North West Co. post on the Mackenzie River at "Old Fort Point", near the mouth of the Redstone River.
+Built before 1810, but no earlier than 1804.

 Fort Norman

 First a North West Co. post, originally located near the mouth of the Blackwater River.
 Became a Hudson's Bay Co. post begining in 1822, then relocated downriver in 1825 to the vicinity of the present town.
-The post was relocated again in 1851.
+The post was relocated again in 1851 to its present site.
+HBC retail operations were continued through the 1960's.
 The hamlet was renamed in 1996.

 The RCMP also later established a post here sometime before 1940 (date ?).